Udhewadi

-Udhewadi is a village and gram panchayat in Mawal taluka of Pune district in the state of Maharashtra, India.
-It encompasses an area of 2316 ha.
+Udhewadi is a small village and a gram panchayat situated in the Mawal taluka of Pune district in the state of Maharashtra, India.
+The village lies at the base of the Rajmachi Fort a historic hill-fort in the Sahyadri range, and serves as the de facto base village for trekkers and visitors to the fort complex.

 Administration

 The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
 At the time of the 2011 Census of India, the village was a self-contained gram panchayat, meaning that there were no other constituent villages governed by the body.

+Geography and Location

+Udhewadi is located in the Sahyadri (Western Ghats) mountain range, within Mawal taluka, Pune district.
+The region is characterized by hilly terrain, forest cover, and proximity to the twin-fort hill complex of Rajmachi (comprising Shrivardhan and Manaranjan forts).
+Due to its location, Udhewadi sits on the plateau/machi that lies below the Manaranjan fort's southern foot.

+The village covers an area of approximately 2,316 hectares.

 Demographics

-At the 2011 census, the village comprised 60 households.
-The population of 287 was split between 158 males and 129 females.
+As per the 2011 Census of India, Udhewadi had a total of 60 households, with a population of 287 individuals: 158 males and 129 females.